+8. Other.

+Ot her (Please describe)

+Section A: I Program Description

+Part I: Prog gram Overview

+F. Services (5 of 5)

+Additional Inf formation.
+Please enter any additional information not included in previous pages:

+Section A: 1 Program Description

+Part II: Acc eess

-Basic benefits (outpatient) - 8 visits per year for adults, 16 visits per year for children Medically managed detoxification (16 hours/episode) Mobile crisis - 8 hours services allowed before being required to get prior authorization Diagnostic assessments - two per year Evaluation and management (E&M) visits by psychiatric providers - 22 visits per year without PA; no PA required for individuals with SPMI 8.
-Other.
-Other (Please describe) Section A: Program Description Part I: Program Overview F. Services (5 of 5) Additional Information.
-Please enter any additional information not included in previous pages: Section A: Program Description Part II: Access A. Timely Access Standards (1 of 7) Each State must ensure that all services covered under the State plan are available and accessible to enrollees of the 1915(b) Waiver Program.
-Section 1915(b) of the Act prohibits restrictions on beneficiaries access to emergency services and family planning services.
-1. Assurances for MCO, PIHP, or PAHP programs The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
+A. Timely A Access Standards (1 of 7)

+st ensure that all services covered under the State plan are available and accessible to enrollees of the 1915(b) m.
+Section 1915(b) of the Act prohibits restrictions on beneficiaries access to emergency services and family ces.

+1. Assura nces for MCO, PIHP, or PAHP programs

+The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.

 The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP or PAHP programs.

+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: